 Considering website structure helps you plan and build effectively

-But as your business and website grows, finding the right content becomes harder — and more important.
+When your website has just a few pages, site structure might not feel like a big consideration.
+But as your business and website grows, finding the right content becomes both harder and more important.
 Thinking through a clear and logical structure from the beginning helps you:

 Well-structured sites help visitors find what they’re looking for